atmughrabi/CAPI-Precis/README.md

       * `shim_host.dat`
     * `sim` - ModelSim file and tcl scripts
       * `vsim.tcl` - when adding files to you RTL project you need to update this script
-      * `inerface.do` - Wave file for ModelSim simulation
+      * `inerface.do` - Wave files for ModelSim simulation
   * `accelerator_synth` - synthesis scripts
     * `capi` - This folder contains helper scripts that generated the files necessary for synthesizing the project.
     * `psl_fpga` - This folder contains the RTL for the PSL layer, IPs, and the AFU top